Firefighters battle five blazes at once across San Diego County

-SAN DIEGO — CALFIRE crews were activated across San Diego County tackling multiple fires at once.
+SAN DIEGO — Cal Fire crews were activated across San Diego County tackling multiple fires at once on Tuesday.

 Firefighters say their resources have been tested just a day before the start of summer.